Positioning system: Time of flight

 Time of flight systems determine the distance by measuring the time of propagation of pulsed signals between a transmitter and receiver.
 When distances of at least three locations are known, a fourth position can be determined using trilateration.
 Global Positioning System is an example.

 Optical trackers, such as laser ranging trackers suffer from line of sight problems and their performance is adversely affected by ambient light and infrared radiation.
 On the other hand, they do not suffer from distortion effects in the presence of metals and can have high update rates because of the speed of light.

 Ultrasonic trackers have a more limited range because of the loss of energy with the distance traveled.
-Also they are sensitive to ultrasonic ambient noise and have a low update rate.
-But the main advantage is that they do not need line of sight.
+They are also sensitive to ultrasonic ambient noise and have a low update rate.
+However, they have an advantage that they do not need line of sight.

 Systems using radio waves such as the Global navigation satellite system do not suffer ambient light, but still need line of sight.